cainam/home-cluster-deployment/README.md

 4, continue
 ## move application playbook part to dedicated file and create a dict for the possible playbooks as var

+- test if vars can be remove from kustomize apply task
+- test to remove "undef application vars again" task